Master degree program

 • Type of control - [RK1+MT+RK2+Exam] (100)

-• Description - The purpose of the discipline: to form the ability to use the elements of the theory of finite fields in mathematics and technology.
-The content of the discipline is aimed at studying the theory of groups and fields, finite and infinite groups
+• Description - To develop the ability to use elements of finite field theory in mathematics and technology.
+The content of the discipline is aimed at studying the theory of groups and fields, finite and infinite groups, centers and series of normal subgroups.
+Group action on sets, stopping problems and computable numberings with respect to reducibility

 The Theory of Identification of the Boundary Conditions and Its Applications